 |

-location chosen was Roughs Tower, an island fortress created in World War II
+was Roughs Tower, an island fortress created in World War II by Britain and

-by Britain and subsequently abandoned to the jurisdiction of the High Seas.
-After
+subsequently abandoned to the jurisdiction of the High Seas.
+After intensive

-intensive discussions with skillful English lawyers, Roy Bates proclaimed
+discussions with skillful English lawyers, Roy Bates proclaimed the island

 himself the title of Prince and the title of Princess to his wife and